The Pittsburgh synagogue shooting is another reminder that white supremacy and anti-Semitism aren't new in this country

 It wasn’t always part of my family tree, at least not with that spelling; our surname was Americanized when my surviving European relatives escaped Hitler’s Third Reich.
 I wondered how they felt when they wrote their new name for the first time—if they couldn’t believe they’d made it out alive, that it would all be okay now.
 In 2018, I read our name twice in an article about Jews killed for being Jewish.

-After the devastating attack, Bowers’s social media history revealed numerous posts referencing the anti-Semitic conspiracy theories and rhetoric frequently spouted by white supremacists.
+After the devastating attack, the shooter’s social media history revealed numerous posts referencing the anti-Semitic conspiracy theories and rhetoric frequently spouted by white supremacists.
 Everything from the longstanding beliefs that Jews control world governments, are engineering a white genocide, and are the children of Satan, to the very recent xenophobic conspiracy theory surrounding George Soros and the migrant caravan.
 Anti-Semites and the alt-right have often discussed how Soros—who they call a “globalist” (a code for “Jew” used by white nationalists)—is connected to the caravan.
 Soros’s goal, they claim, is to help immigrants “invade” the U.S. and destroy white Christianity.
 Using such coded language, this theory has even made it into serious discussions on President Trump’s beloved Fox News.

-This anti-Semitic claim is likely related to why, on Saturday morning, Bowers posted about his hatred of the Hebrew Immigrant Aid Society and the National Refugee Shabbat; he stated that he won’t “sit by and watch my people get slaughtered” by Jews and immigrants, and then walked into a synagogue with an arsenal.
+This anti-Semitic claim is likely related to why, on Saturday morning, the shooter posted about his hatred of the Hebrew Immigrant Aid Society and the National Refugee Shabbat; he stated that he won’t “sit by and watch my people get slaughtered” by Jews and immigrants, and then walked into a synagogue with an arsenal.

-But as far as I’m concerned, Bowers’s anti-Trump rhetoric on social media is irrelevant.
+But as far as I’m concerned, his anti-Trump rhetoric on social media is irrelevant.
 What matters is that he murdered 11 Jewish people because of white supremacist ideology that has existed in America since its founding, that is believed by MAGA hat-wearing neo-Nazis, and that Trump will not denounce.

 Trump’s reactions to the shooting tell us all we need to know.
 He does not speak of ways he will end the anti-Semitism that is prevalent among his political fan base.
-He does not outline how his administration will focus on combating hate crimes against Jews or against anyone.
+He does not outline how his administration will focus on combating hate crimes against Jews or against any community.
 He does not say that Nazis have no place in America or on this Earth.
 Instead, he talks about how the shooting happened because the synagogue did not have an armed guard.
 Instead, mere hours after 11 people died, he joked about having a bad hair day because he stood in the rain to answer questions about a massacre.

 Jewish leaders in Pittsburgh made a statement that Trump is not welcome in their city until he denounces white nationalism and stops targeting all marginalized peoples.